aleksandrajk/Python-AI/CarAndPedestrianTracingApp/README.md

-# Face Detector App using OpenCV
+# Car and Pedestrian Tracking App

 This is a Python application for detecting and tracking cars and pedestrians in videos using OpenCV.
 The application uses a pre-trained object detection model from OpenCV.